Article

 Co-founder & CEO

 Working capital continues to go under-examined by most small businesses.
-First by knowing how much cash you need to run the business, and then by assessing how efficiently you deploy this cash, you can make smart decisions that spur growth.
+But if you know how much cash you need to run the business and then assess how efficiently you deploy this cash, you can start to make smarter, more informed decisions that support and boost growth.

 Let’s dive in.